-FSPNs introduce continuous marking for supporting a representation of hybrid systems [11].
+FSPNs introduce continuous marking for supporting a representation of hybrid systems [9].
 The continuous places of PNs are described by constant rate differential equations enabling a fluid approximation of systems with a large number of tokens.
 We present next an informal description of FSPN semantics.

-Discrete TPNs
+2.1 Discrete TPNs

 Time was introduced in Petri Nets to model system delays.
 The time to complete a task or a delay in the system can usually be modeled by a stochastic distribution.
 Timed Petri Nets (TPNs) define a set of transitions, places and arcs.
 A transition checks its preconditions that depend on the marking of its input places.
 If preconditions are satisfied, a set of tokens is removed from the input places.
 After the transition, tokens are added to transition output places.
-In this paper we assume that time elapses inside transitions [10], departing from the more common TPNs where time elapses in places or arcs.
+In this paper we assume that time elapses inside transitions [8], departing from the more common TPNs where time elapses in places or arcs.
 In this paper we also assume infinite server semantics, that allows many transitions to start simultaneously as long as their preconditions are satisfied.
 The semantics of TPNs can be described by Figure 1 that depicts the behavior of a TPN with transition t_0 and places $p_0, ..., p_3$.
 The transition precondition requires two units of p_0 , one unit of p_1 and it imposes an inhibitor arc of two units of p_2 .
-When the precondition is satisfied a token representing an activity (transition instance) is created within the transition to model a time advance (delav).
+When the precondition is satisfied a token representing an activity (transition instance) is created within the transition to model a time advance (delay).
 After this time interval, the transition finishes, and new tokens are created in the corresponding output places.
-Given the initial marking of Figure 1a, t_0 can start two activities,

-Figure 1b.
-Transition t_0 removes all tokens from p_0 and p_1 and creates two time events to signal the end of the scheduled activities.
+Given the initial marking of Figure 1a, t_0 can start two activities, Figure 1b.
+Transition t_0 removes all tokens from t_0 and t_1 and creates two time events to signal the end of the scheduled activities.

 Although transition marking is commonly omitted in Petri net analysis, a PN simulator needs to consider it.
-A standard marking representation could also be used, since a time-intransition PN can be mapped into a time-in-place PN [10].
+A standard marking representation could also be used, since a timein-transition PN can be mapped into a timein-place PN [8].
 The non-standard representation introduced here simplifies simulator description.

 When an instance of t_0 finishes the execution it creates new tokens in its output places, Figure 1c, in this Petri net, 1 unit of p_2 and 3 units of p_4 .
 The final marking after the firing of the second instance of t_0 is depicted in Figure 1d.
 We have assumed that each transitions instances were assigned to a different time duration.
-If t_0 had a fixed processing time, the two instance would have finished at the same time, jumping the intermediate step of Figure 1c.
+Was the t_0 associated with a fixed processing time and the two instance would have finished at the same time, jumping the intermediate step of Figure 1c.

-Continuous Flows
+2.2 Continuous Flows

 Fluid Stochastic Petri Nets (FSPNs) were introduced to enable the description of systems requiring a large number of tokens, since an explicit representation of each token would make the PN difficult to analyze and also time consuming to simulate.
-A fluid approximation is used, and tokens are represented by a real number whose value is governed by a piecewise constant rate.
+A fluid approximation is used, instead, becoming tokens represent by a real number whose value is governed by a piecewise constant rate.